-The region's Transportation System Management and Operations (TSMO) vision, concept and policies reflect that the transportation system represents a significant public investment in capital infrastructure that must be well-managed.
-Concerns about the social, environmental and financial cost of larger-scale capital projects, such as building new lanes, lend support for first managing the current system.
-Management can restore reliable travel and provide flexibility for travelers to use a variety of travel options.
-OAR 660.012, the Oregon's Transportation Planning Rule (TPR), stipulates that coordinated land use and transportation plans should increase transportation choices and make more efficient use of the existing transportation system through transportation system management and demand management.
+The region's Transportation System Management and Operations (TSMO) vision, concept and policies address the management of the significant public investment in capital infrastructure.
+Taking a "manage first" approach addressed concerns about the social, environmental, and financial costs of large capital projects, such as building new lanes.
+System management can restore reliable travel and provide flexibility for travelers to use a variety of travel options.
+OAR 660.012, Oregon's Transportation Planning Rule (TPR), stipulates that coordinated land use and transportation plans should increase transportation choices and make more efficient use of the existing transportation system through transportation system management and demand management.

-The 2021 TSMO Strategy incorporated the policies and regionally desired outcomes of the 2018 RTP.
-The 2021 TSMO Strategy updated the region's ten-year strategy, continuing an innovative, holistic, multimodal and cost-effective approach to managing the region's transportation system.
-An effective TSMO Strategy prioritizes optimization of the existing transportation system by improving business practices and collaboration, encouraging behavior changes through transportation demand management and using technology to understand and manage how the system operates.
+The 2021 TSMO Strategy updated the region's ten-year strategy, continuing an innovative, holistic, multimodal, and cost-effective approach to managing the transportation system.
+The TSMO Strategy prioritizes optimization of the existing transportation system by improving business practices and collaboration, encouraging behavior changes through transportation demand management and using technology to understand and manage how the system operates.